Dilbert66/HomeAssistantFiles/README.md

 ## Code changes
 **Alexa component** <br/>
 - added ChannelController capability that adds voice control of all channel changing activities.<br/>
-- added stepped voice control.
-I've called the component smarter_home.py so not to conflic with the existing HA alexa component.
+- added stepped voice control. <br/>
+I've called this component smarter_home.py so not to conflict with the existing HA alexa component.
 You can't use both at the same time as they both use the same /alexa/smart_home endpoint.

 **broadlink.py** <br/>